 What a tumultuous past for such a small innocent (and did I mention highly affordable?) vegetable… like most, it’s not their fault if people don’t cook them right.

-1 bunch broccolini (or other veggies such as cauliflower or sweet potato)
+- 1 bunch broccolini or other seasonal veggie, such as cauliflower or sweet potato

-Remove outer leaves of brussels sprouts and cut in half.
-Chop broccolini into bite sized pieces.
+- Remove the outer leaves of the Brussels sprouts and cut in half.
+Chop the broccolini into bite-sized pieces.

-Spread vegetables on a large baking sheet.
+- Spread the vegetables on one or two large baking sheets.
 I roast the broccolini on a separate sheet because it takes less time.
-Drizzle all veggies with the olive oil, salt, pepper, maple syrup, and balsamic and toss around on the sheet until coated.
-(I drizzle a little more on the brussel sprouts, a little less on the broccolini since it takes more to get the brussels sprouts to tenderize).
+Drizzle with the olive oil, maple syrup, and balsamic and season with pinches of salt and pepper.
+Toss until well-coated.
+I drizzle a little more on the Brussels sprouts and a little less on the broccolini since it takes more to get the Brussels sprouts to tenderize.

-Roast broccolini for approx. 20 minutes or until browned but not burnt. (tossing halfway through).
-Roast brussel sprouts for approx. 45 minutes until browned and carmelized (also flipping halfway through).
-Really watch and adjust the timing to whenever they look done.
-Don’t be afraid to deeply caramelize them, the more roasty the better.
-Sometimes I put the broiler on for the last minute or so if it looks like they need the help, but I’ve also lit them on fire this way.
+- Roast the broccolini for 20 minutes, until browned but not burnt.
+Toss halfway through.
+Roast the Brussels sprouts for 45 minutes, until browned and caramelized.
+Toss halfway through.
+Watch and adjust the timing to whenever they look done, and don’t be afraid to deeply caramelize them: the more roasty the better!

-Once roasted, set aside and let cool to about room temperature.
-Taste and adjust seasoning – you might need more salt, pepper, or maple syrup.
-You can roast the veggies a few hours in advance, it actually gets better if you let it sit and let the flavors meld together.
-Warm it just before serving.
+- Once roasted, set aside and let cool to about room temperature.
+Taste and adjust seasoning, adding salt, pepper, maple syrup, or vinegar as needed.
+You can roast the veggies a few hours in advance.
+They improve as they sit and the flavors meld together.
+Warm just before serving.